ArchNinjas/road-warrior/README.md

 ![Alt text](ArchitecturStyleSelection.PNG)

 Considering the product goals & constraints, a combination of Microservices architecture & Even Driven Architecture style is considered.
 Performance may take hit due to inter service communication but it is manageble trade off.
-Event driven architecture paired with microservices architecture makes the product more performant & resilient by emitting domain events.
-See ADR-1 for further details
+Event driven architecture paired with microservices architecture makes the product better performant & resilient.
+Pefrmance may be further managed by spinning off the additional runtime pods dynamically.
+See ADR-1 for further details.

 ![cj](https://github.com/ArchNinjas/road-warrior/blob/main/Architecture/cj.svg)